 From their blood-curdling features to their gruesome and rather grotesque nature.
 While some characters wrestling fans may be familiar with, there are several that they may not necessarily be.
-Today we feature, Leatherface.
+Today we feature Leatherface.

-If the name is familiar, it likely should.
+If the name is familiar, it likely should be.
 Fans of the horror genre are familiar with the film Texas Chainsaw Massacre.
 A film that is loosely based on actual events.
 In this instance, we had art imitate life.
 The person that donned the mask and attire was none other than a rising talent in the World Wrestling Federation.

 Michael Kirshner wrestled for a time in the promotion under the name Corporal Kirshner.
 The character was not unlike Sgt Slaughter as a famed former military hand that was there to defend the honor of the USA.

 After departing the WWF in 1987, he would briefly compete for Stampede Wrestling.
 However, it was not until went to Japan that he brought about the iconic film character ‘Leatherface’ to life in the country.